BJC Vice President, Center for Clinical Excellence

 Dr. Dunagan has been heading up health care quality efforts at BJC HealthCare since 1994.
-He also is a professor of medicine at Washington University School of Medicine, where he holds appointments in the divisions of Infectious Diseases and General Medical Sciences in the Department of Medicine.
-Dr. Dunagan is board-certified in internal medicine and infectious diseases, and maintains clinical appointments in both at Barnes-Jewish Hospital.
+He also is a professor of medicine at Washington University School of Medicine, where he holds appointments in the Divisions of Infectious Diseases and General Medical Sciences in the Department of Medicine.
+Dr. Dunagan is board-certified in internal medicine and infectious diseases and maintains clinical appointments in both at Barnes-Jewish Hospital.

-In addition to his corporate and clinical care responsibilities, Dr. Dunagan actively participates in health services research with an emphasis on health care epidemiology, quality improvement and the use of information technology to enhance patient care.
+In addition to his corporate and clinical care responsibilities, Dr. Dunagan actively participates in health services research with an emphasis on health care epidemiology, quality improvement, and the use of information technology to enhance patient care.
 He also lectures to medical students, physicians and executives on infectious diseases, clinical epidemiology and biostatistics, and quality improvement.

-Dr. Dunagan has spoken at numerous national meetings on quality assessment and improvement and has co-authored many publications on infectious diseases, epidemiology and quality improvement.
+Dr. Dunagan has spoken at numerous national meetings on quality assessment and improvement and has co-authored many publications in infectious diseases, epidemiology and quality improvement.
 He represents BJC at the National Quality Forum and is a member of the Infectious Diseases Society of America, the Society of Health Care Epidemiologists of America, and the Association for Professionals in Infection Control and Epidemiology.

 Dr. Dunagan talks about how the Center for Clinical Excellence helps BJC Make Medicine Better.